We break down which AirPods features will work with Android and which ones won’t. Plus, tips on how to restore some of those features.

 Worry no more!
-We’ll answer all your questions on whether or not Airpods can actually work with Android in this article.
-And teach you everything you need to know about this unlikely pairing.
+We’ll tackle everything you need to know about this unlikely pairing.
+We’ll also answer all your questions on whether or not Airpods can work with Android.

 Do AirPods Work With Android?

-YES!
-Unlike what many people think, AirPods do not use a unique technology to power their wireless connectivity.
-Instead, it merely uses the widely available Bluetooth technology.
-This means you can connect any Bluetooth-sporting Android device with it.
+Unlike what many people think, AirPods don’t use specialized technology to power their wireless connectivity.
+Like most mobile devices, they use standard Bluetooth technology.
+This means you can connect your AirPods to any Bluetooth-enabled Android device.

-Nonetheless, if you’re still eager to get AirPods for your android devices, here’s a guide on how to initiate pairing.
+Nonetheless, if you’re still eager to use AirPods with your Android device, here’s a guide to pairing them properly.

 How to Connect AirPods With Android Devices

-As mentioned earlier, using AirPods with Android will come with limited functionality.
+As mentioned earlier, using AirPods with Android will result in missing out on certain features.
 One of those is the Automatic Pairing feature.
-And because of that, you’ll have to pair the devices manually.
+This means you’ll have to pair the devices manually.